Toyota Crown: Eighth generation (S130; 1987)

 Launched in 1987, it came in sedan, hardtop, and wagon body styles, including a van model for commercial uses.
 This model used the 7M-GE 3000 cc DOHC, 1G-GZE 2000 cc DOHC supercharger, 1G-GE 2000 cc DOHC, 1G-E 2000 cc, 2L-THE 2400 cc SOHC Turbo Diesel Hi-Power (automatics), 2L-TE 2400 cc SOHC Turbo Diesel (with manual transmission) or 2L 2400 cc SOHC naturally aspirated diesel engine.
 The 4.0-liter 1UZ-FE, the same engine as in Lexus LS400, later became available in the Royal Saloon G, which became the Toyota Crown Majesta with the next generation Crown.
-The air suspension-equipped Royal Saloon G was also available with the 3-liter inline-six engines.
+The air suspension-equipped Royal Saloon G was also available with the 3-liter inline-six engines and used double wishbone control arms to accommodate the airbags.
 Due to the different suspension, the Royal Saloon G carries a different model code (MS137 versus MS135 for the coil-sprung models).
 The better-equipped models receive an independent semi-trailing arm rear suspension, while the simpler versions (including all wagons and vans) have live rear axles located by trailing links.
 These versions receive different chassis numbers (GS130 versus GS131, for instance).

 In 1988, it became the first Toyota available with an airbag.

 Although a totally different chassis and body, the S130 shares styling cues with the X80 Cressida.
 In 1989, the top-level Royal Saloon G introduced the world's first CD-ROM-based automotive navigation system, with color CRT display.
 Also, TRC traction control and electronically controlled shock absorbers called TEMS (shared with the first generation Toyota Soarer) were adopted.
 This Crown was sold only in Japan, the Middle East, the Caribbean, and select Asian markets.
-Some export markets received the older 2.8 liter SOHC inline-six, either carburetted or fuel injected.
+Some export markets received the older 2.8 liter SOHC inline-six, either carbureted or fuel injected.
 For general countries, only with left-hand drive and a four-speed manual transmission, the 2.2-liter inline-four 4Y engine was also available.